jwulf/camunda-cloud-test-drive/ADVANCED.md

 [![](img/restock-process.png)](img/restock-process.png)

-This process uses a [_sequential multi-instance subprocess_](https://docs.zeebe.io/bpmn-workflows/multi-instance/multi-instance.html) to iterate over a collection of products and run the "Restock Product" process for each one.
+This process uses a [_sequential multi-instance subprocess_](https://docs.zeebe.io/bpmn-workflows/multi-instance/multi-instance.html) to iterate over a collection of products and run the "_Restock Product_" subprocess for each one.
 From a programming perspective you can think of it as an `Array.forEach` operation.

 We will pass in an array of products (which we get from [this GitHub Action](https://github.com/jwulf/camunda-cloud-demo-data-action/blob/master/src/products.ts)), and it will invoke our inventory microservice for each product, updating the stock level.